All Collections

 2. Set the widget appearance

-Name your Line chart widget.
+• Name your Line Chart widget.

-– Enable/disable the toggle to Show legends for each variable.
+• Enable/disable the toggle to show legends for each variable.

-– Switch ON/OFF to Display the X-Axis data zoom bar.
+• Switch ON/OFF to display the X-axis data zoom bar.

-Label your X and Y axis
+• Label your X axis.

 Did this answer your question?